 We are passionate about what our clients do and we immerse ourselves in their businesses and cares.
 We serve the best interests of their businesses.
 No expectations.

 We are committed to ensuring that our business can deliver wider social, economic and environmental benefits alongside our commercial targets.
 We frame our ESG actions using the United Nations Sustainable Development Goals (SDGs) to help us make progress against achieving a better and more sustainable future for all.
-Two aspects that are particularly important to us and are at the core of how we operate are our D&I work and our Net Zero commitment.
+Two aspects that are particularly important to us and are at the core of how we operate are our D&I work and our carbon neutral commitment.
 We also support our clients on these goals too.